Informatievlaanderen/VSDS-LDES-E2E-testing/tests/041.workbench-http-sparql-out/README.md

 # Materialise members to a triplestore
-This test verifies that members can be persisted to a triplestore using the RDF4JRepositorySink component.
+This test verifies that members can be persisted to a triplestore using the HttpSparqlOut component.
-The test contains two components, an RDF4J repository server hosting a triple store and a workbench containing the RepositoryMaterialiser component.
+The test contains two components, a Virtuoso triple store and a workbench containing the HttpSparqlOut component.
 We will send data through the workbench and verify that it is stored correctly in the triplestore.

 ## Test setup
-1. Launch the RDF4J repository server:
+1. Launch the LDIO workbench and virtuoso triple store:
     ```bash
     docker compose up -d
     ```

-2. Launch the LDIO workflow:
+2. Wait for the workbench to be fully up and running:
     ```bash
-    docker compose up ldio-workbench -d
    while ! docker logs $(docker ps -q -f "name=ldio-workbench$") | grep 'Started Application in' ; do sleep 1; done
     ```

 3. Send the first set of data to the workbench